 “It sure looks like it.”
 Willa shared.
 There was no one on the streets, no dogs barking, nothing moving, not even the wind.
 They did hear a child crying.

 “Look, there is a man over there.
 Let’s go ask him where a Café is?”
 Brad suggested.
 The four pulled their rolling cases along behind them.
 Each case contained 12 cubic feet of space and the hope was the case could become their home away from home.
 There were seven days of food, guns, clothes, blankets, sleeping cot and Tony and Brad each carried a tent along with each of them had a heavy backpack.

 The man had been crying.
 He looked at Tony with anger for invading his space.

 “I’m sorry to have disturbed you.”
 Tony and the others turned away.
 Just then two White Eagles landed in the big tree not far away.
-Apparently they were mates and one was screaming for joy because the other had a big snake.
-It looked like the symbol of Mexico only the eagle was the US Bald Eagle (White Eagle) and not the Mexican Golden Eagle.
+Apparently, they were mates and one was screaming for joy because the other had a big snake.
+It looked like the symbol of Mexico only the Eagles were the US Bald Eagle (White Eagle) and not the Mexican Golden Eagle.

 In broken English, “Are you from the United States?”
 The man asked.